ParsaNikpour/MCDM/README.md

 ## MODM
 ### Weighted-Sum Method (WSM)
 The Weighted Sum Method (WSM) is arguably the simplest approach for multi-objective optimization.
 This method works by multiplying each objective function by its assigned weight and then summing them together to form a single composite objective function.
 Once this combined function is obtained, standard single-objective optimization techniques can be used to solve the problem.

 ### Goal Programming
+Goal Programming is a straightforward and widely used method for multi-objective optimization.
+It works by converting multiple objectives into specific target goals.
+The method minimizes the deviations between the achieved results and these predefined goals.

+In this approach, objectives are reformulated into constraints, each with associated deviation variables to account for underachievement or overachievement relative to the target.
+A weighted sum of these deviations is then minimized, with the weights reflecting the relative importance of achieving each goal.

+By focusing on reducing deviations rather than optimizing a single composite function, Goal Programming allows decision-makers to prioritize multiple, potentially conflicting objectives in a flexible and structured manner.

 ### Epsilon Constraint
+The ε-Constraint Method is a popular technique for multi-objective optimization that focuses on optimizing one objective while treating the remaining objectives as constraints.
+Each of these additional objectives is bounded by a predefined threshold value, ϵ.

+In this approach, one objective function is selected as the primary objective to be maximized or minimized.
+The other objectives are converted into constraints, where their values must not exceed or fall below specified ϵ-values.
+By systematically varying these ϵ-values, a set of Pareto-optimal solutions can be obtained, representing different trade-offs among the objectives.

+The ε-Constraint Method is particularly useful for exploring the trade-off space in detail and generating solutions that satisfy specific decision-maker preferences or practical requirements.

+**The main drawback of the ε-Constraint Method is that it also produces weakly efficient solutions.**
 ### Augmented Epsilon Constrain (Augmented)
+The Augmented ε-Constraint Method is an enhanced version of the ε-Constraint Method that optimizes one objective while converting the remaining objectives into constraints, augmented by a small penalty term to ensure a more balanced exploration of the Pareto front.

+In this approach, a penalty term proportional to the sum of constraint violations is added to the primary objective function.
+This modification encourages solutions that not only optimize the primary objective but also remain feasible with respect to the other objectives' ϵ-values.
+By systematically varying ϵ-values, the method generates Pareto-optimal solutions while improving solution diversity and stability.

+**This method's key advantage is that it only produces efficient solutions (no weakly efficient solutions are produced)**